Alois Neuman: Political career

 He became a member of the Czechoslovak (People's) Socialist Party (ČSS or ČSNS) and later served as the Vice President of its Central Committee.
 From 1935 to 1939, he was a member of the Czechoslovak National Assembly and from 1937 to 1939, he served as mayor of České Budějovice.
 In late 1938, after the Munich Agreement and the dissolution of the ČSNS, he joined the recently formed right-wing Party of National Unity.

 In 1945, Neuman became a member of the constituent national assembly and was re-appointed mayor of České Budějovice, serving from 1946 to 1948.
-He rejoined the People's Socialist Party, which became the bloc party after the February 1948 coup d'état by the Communist Party of Czechoslovakia (KSČ).
+He rejoined the Socialist Party, which became the bloc party after the February 1948 coup d'état by the Communist Party of Czechoslovakia (KSČ).

 Neuman advocated for cooperation with the communists within his party.
 From 1948 to 1960, he was deputy chairman of the party, which had reverted to its former name, ČSS, and was a member of the National Front Action Committee.
 Under Klement Gottwald's government, he became Minister of Post and Communications in 1948, a position he held until 1960.
 In 1957, he published a memorial report on the resistance of the Czechoslovak prisoners in Buchenwald.

 From July 1960 to April 1968, Neuman served as Minister of Justice in the government of the Czechoslovak Socialist Republic (CSR) and simultaneously as the chairman of the ČSS.
 The party later named him honorary chairman.
 Neuman was a member of the National Assembly until 1969, and then served in the People's Chamber in the Federal Assembly of the CSR until 1976.